tarantool/grafana-dashboard/doc/monitoring/grafana_dashboard.rst

 Troubleshooting
 -------------------------------------------------------------------------------

-If no data presents on graphs, ensure that you set up datasource and job/measurement correctly.
+If there's no data on the graphs, make sure that you have set up datasource and job/measurement correctly.

-If no data presents on rps graphs on Prometheus table, ensure that your rate time range parameter is at least twice as Prometheus scrape interval.
+If there's no data on the rps graphs on Prometheus table, make sure that your rate time range parameter is at least twice as Prometheus scrape interval.